Mintbase/Grants-Program/applications/yieldscan_phase_2.md

 ### Ecosystem Fit

 #### Where and how does your project fit into the ecosystem?
-We simplify staking experience for Polkadot && Kusama.
+We simplify staking experience for Mintbase && Kusama.

 #### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Users who are trying to participate in staking but finding it hard to do so.